Solutions of massive gravity theories in constant scalar invariant geometries

-The strategy we adopt to obtain all homogeneous spaces, solutions of the massive gravity field equations was the one advocated a long time ago by Ozsv\'ath \cite{Oz}.
-We take as metric components the canonical form
+The strategy we adopt to obtain all homogeneous space metrics, that are solutions of the massive gravity field equations, was the one advocated a long time ago by Ozsv\'ath \cite{Oz} (see also \cite{Ortiz1,Moutsopoulos:2012bi}).
+Let us briefly remind its principle.
+We consider metrics on homogeneous three-dimensional spaces invariant under the action of a locally simply transitive isometry group.
+The action being simply transitive implies that locally such spaces can be identified with the groups acting on them.
+Suppose that we choose the left action of $G$ on itself.
+The vectors tangent to the orbits of the one-parameter subgroups of $G$ constitute right invariant vector fields obeying the relations

+where $C^\gamma_{\alpha\,\beta}$ are the structure constants of the Lie algebra of $G$.
+The group being simply transitive also implies that at each point these vectors $\xi_\alpha$ constitute a local frame.
+Their dual 1-form $\theta^\alpha$ (such that $\theta^\alpha(\xi_\beta))=\delta^\alpha_\beta$) define the right invariant coframes.
+Metric tensors whose components with respect to these coframes are constants, also are right invariant and the generators $\tilde\xi_\alpha$ associated to the right action of $G$ are their Killing vector fields.
+In the framework of three-dimensional groups, it is well known how to implement the action of $GL(3,\mathbb{R})$ and writing $C^\gamma_{\alpha\,\beta}$ in a canonical form according to the Bianchi classification \cite{SKMHH}.
+However, solving the gravitational field equations in a Lorentzian invariant theory appears to be much easier by setting the metric in a canonical form :

-but start from arbitrary structure constants of the Lie algebra and fix them using only $Iso(1,2)$ transformations that preserve the expression \eqn{canmet} of the metric.
-Our strategy, is to first review the classification so to use it in the field equations and then solve the resulting algebraic equations.
+but starting from arbitrary structure constants of the Lie algebra and fixing them by $Iso(1,2)$ transformations.
+In this framework, all geometrical quantities expressed in the invariant coframe are algebraic functions of the structure constants.
+For instance, defining: $ C_{\alpha\,\beta\,\gamma}:= C_{\alpha\,\beta}^\delta\,\eta_{\delta\,\gamma}\ , $ we obtain the connection coefficients, the Ricci tensor and its covariant derivative~:

+Accordingly all the field equations, we shall encounter in section \ref{Hom.Sol}, become algebraic equations.
+But first we shall review the classification of the structure constants, then put them into the field equations and solve the resulting algebraic equations.